TorchUQ/torchuq/README.md

 ## Quickstart

-We first import torchuq and the functions that we will use.
+We first import TorchUQ and the functions that we will use.
 ```python
 import torchuq
 from torchuq.evaluate import distribution